Kitty Fisher

 Catherine Maria Fischer (1 June 1741 – 10 March 1767), better known as Kitty Fisher, was an English courtesan.
-From her teenage years onward, Fisher developed a carefully molded public image, which was enhanced by acknowledgement from Sir Joshua Reynolds and other artists.
+From her teenage years onward, Fisher developed a carefully moulded public image, which was enhanced by acknowledgement from Sir Joshua Reynolds and other artists.
 By emphasizing Fisher's beauty, audacity, and charm, portraits of her, along with newspaper and magazine articles promoted her reputation, prompting spectators to view her with awe.
 She was one of the world's first celebrities who was not famous for being an actress, musician, or member of the royalty, but simply for being famous.
 Her life exemplifies the emergence of mass media publishing and fame in an era when capitalism, commercialism, global markets, and rising emphasis on public opinion were transforming England.

 Early life and time as a courtesan

 Born in London, Kitty Fischer was the daughter of John Henry Fischer and Ann Fischer.
 According to some sources, she was originally a milliner, whom either Commodore Augustus Keppel, second son of the Earl of Albemarle (as reported by Town and Country in 1771) or perhaps Lieutenant-General (then Ensign) Anthony George Martin (d.
 1800) reportedly introduced to London high society.
 With a flair for publicity, she became known for her affairs with men of wealth.
 She almost certainly knew Derbyshire's wealthiest nobleman, Philip Eyre Gell.
 In January 1759, Gell's friend Thomas Bowlby wrote to him : ‘You must come to town to see Kitty Fisher, the most pretty, extravagant, wicked little whore that ever flourished.
-You may have seen her but she was nothing till this winter.’
+You may have seen her but she was nothing till this winter.’Both later sat for Reynolds in overlapping years in the early 1760s; Gell’s full-length portrait was already under way by May 1761 and is generally dated about 1763, while Fisher’s recorded sittings continued through 1761–1766.